Apteco/AptecoPSFramework/readme.md

 The direct permalink is: https://aka.ms/vs/17/release/vc_redist.x64.exe

 If you already have installed the AptecoPSFramework, make sure to re-install the dependencies in your settings file directory with `Install-AptecoPSFramework`

+## There was no parameter found named "-Destination"

+This message could be slightly different.
+But this results from an older 32 bit package of `Packagemanagement` that comes with Windows.
+And that one is outdated and not supported by this Framework.
+Make sure you have a newer version available.
+Best is to open a PowerShell as Administrator and install it via `Install-Module "PackageManagement" -Scope AllUsers`.
+Or update an existing one with `Update-Module PackageManagement`.
+Because when PowerShell is called via C#, it can load the older PackageManagement.
+You can safely remove it from `C:\Program Files (x86)\WindowsPowerShell\Modules`.
+The new installed one should be in `C:\Program Files\WindowsPowerShell\Modules`.